-Make sure a webhook for Codeship is added under the Webhooks section in the settings of your repository.
-Please also check the the UUID in the hook URL matches the UUID from your project.
+Make sure a webhook for CodeShip is added under the Webhooks section in the settings of your repository.
+Please also check the UUID in the hook URL matches the UUID from your project.
 The hook URL itself should match the following pattern.

 Because you can use the Branches tab in your Project Settings to exclude certain branches from running builds, or to only run builds on certain branches, you should verify that your branches are not excluded if you are seeing builds fail to trigger.

 Contact our support team or post on Stack Overflow using the tag